-Vaark drew closer, recognizing the clove-laced sweat.
+Jacob drew closer, recognizing the clove-laced sweat.
 "You said 'any.'
 I could choose any.
 If your word is worthless, there is only the law."

-He could see how D'Ortega lifted his eyebrows at this threat from an inferior, but he must have thought better of returning the insult with another.
+Justove, Convinced thatow is curve and anomple wated, Jacob kn anomple wated, Jacob kn he would see how D'Ortega lifted his eyebrows at this threat from an inferior, but he must have thought better of returning the insult with another.
 He wanted this business over quickly and he wanted his way.